Deer-Liver/Alithia/README.md

 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top-right corner
 5. Click "Load unpacked" and select the extension directory
-6. The ConRad icon should appear in your browser toolbar
+6. The Alithia icon should appear in your browser toolbar

 ### Getting an API Key
 1. Visit [OpenAI's platform](https://platform.openai.com/)